Share this post on:

 In other words, high extraverts might be wired to seek more social experiences because they get a more significant chemical pleasure to boost.

-Dopamine is a chemical released in the brain that motivates one to seek external rewards like earning money, climbing the social ladder, attracting a mate, or getting selected for a high-profile project at work.
+Dopamine is a chemical released in the brain that motivates people to seek external rewards, such as earning money, climbing the social ladder, attracting a mate, or getting selected for a high-profile project at work.
+When dopamine floods the brain, introverts and extraverts become more talkative, alert to their surroundings, and motivated to take risks and explore the environment.

 Introverts do not have less dopamine in their brains than extraverts do.
 Both introverts and extraverts have the same amount of dopamine available.